Subcritical Gaussian Multiplicative Chaos in the Wiener Space: Construction, Moments and Volume Decay

 \centerline{\textit{Universit\"at M\"unster}} \begin{quote}{ {\bf Abstract: } We construct and study properties of an infinite dimensional analog of Kahane's theory of Gaussian multiplicative chaos \cite{K85}.
-Namely, we consider a random field defined with respect to space-time white noise integrated w.r.t.
-Brownian paths in $d\geq 3$ and construct the infinite volume limit of the normalized exponential of this field, weighted w.r.t. the Wiener measure, in the entire weak disorder (subcritical) regime.
-Moreover, we show that this infinite volume measure, which we call the {\it subcritical GMC on the Wiener space}, is unique w.r.t. the mollification scheme in the sense of Shamov \cite{S14} and determine its support by identifying its {\it thick points}.
-This in turn implies that almost surely, the subcritical GMC on the Wiener space is singular w.r.t. the Wiener measure.
-We also prove, in the subcritical regime, existence of negative and positive ($L^p$ for $p>1$) moments of the total mass of the limiting GMC, and deduce its H\"older exponents (small ball probabilities) explicitly.
-While the uniform H\"older exponent (the upper bound) and the pointwise scaling exponent (the lower bound) differ for a fixed disorder, we show that, as the disorder goes to zero, the two exponents agree, coinciding with the scaling exponent of the Wiener measure.} \end{quote}
+Namely, if $H_T(\omega)$ is a random field defined w.r.t. space-time white noise $\dot B$ and integrated w.r.t.
+Brownian paths in $d\geq 3$, we consider the renormalized exponential $\mu_{\gamma,T}$, weighted w.r.t. the Wiener measure $\P_0(\d\omega)$.
+We construct the almost sure limit $\mu_\gamma= \lim_{T\to\infty} \mu_{\gamma,T}$ in the {\it entire weak disorder (subcritical)} regime and call it {\it subcritical GMC on the Wiener space}.
+We show that